mgimon/Webserv/README.md

 # About Webserv

-"Webserv" is a project focused on implementing a fully functional HTTP server using C++98.
+"Webserv" is a project focused on implementing a fully functional HTTP server using C++.
 It offers the opportunity to understand how HTTP operates internally, how browsers request resources, and how a server manages non-blocking connections, requests, and responses according to the protocol.

 <br>